gazzamc/starfield_hex_updater/docs/README.md

 *Optionally you can prevent the backup of files touches with `-b false`

-**Be sure the path is pointing the folder specified in `-p`, the script expects this folder
+**Be sure the path is pointing to the folder specified in `-p`, the script expects this folder

 ### Updating Addresses